nguyendinhanh1508/DinhAnhPlusPlus/README.md

 # How to use this language
 - create a text file named main.dpp
 - compile the main_for_script.cpp file
-- then type the command: ./main_for_script.exe main.dpp
+- then type the command: ./main_for_script.exe main.dpp in terminal